Central Luzon State University: Academics

 In addition, it houses a University Science High School and an Institute of Graduate Studies.

+Although the university has yet to establish separate colleges for fine arts, architecture, law, and medicine, the university has recently approved some student organizations for students inclined to some of those disciplines.
+Budget for college establishments and pitch calls for the national government remain as issues.

 Student activism

 During the 1950s, the university had a very active activism culture which focused on land reform and the rights of farmers.
 Student activism again peaked in the university during the People Power Revolution which overthrew the Marcos dictatorship in Manila.
 The protest was a symbolism from the university's students to abolish martial rule and remove the dictator Marcos from the presidency.
 With the advent of democracy, activism waned and eventually was downgraded by the 1990s.
 A period of around 3 decades showed no or minimal activism culture within the university.
-One incident during this period was an exemption, where in 2007, a freshman student was killed by 10 people through hazing by the fraternity Tau Gamma Phi.
+One incident during this period was an exception, where in 2007, a freshman student was killed by 10 people through hazing by the fraternity Tau Gamma Phi.
 Some students led a prayer rally and pushed the administrators to act and seek justice.
 The fraternity involved was permanently removed from campus.

 In 2016, amid the brutal drug war which killed thousands of Filipinos, some student organizations not backed by the student council began proposing for the return of activism to the campus culture to promote student participation in national-level activism.
-In 2017, the university student council did not participate in the nationwide Day of Protest against extrajudicial killings during the Philippine Drug War.
+In 2017, the university student council did not participate in the nationwide Day of Protest against extrajudicial killings during the Philippine drug war.
 The university student council also did not condemn both the national government's threat to declare martial rule and president Duterte's positive declarations about the dictator Marcos.
 These moves by the university student council was seen by various student organizations as a betrayal.
 IMPACT, a student organization, was the first to vocally came out and participate on September 21, 2017 during the Day of Protest through the "Alpas rally", beginning the first act of student activism in CLSU since 1986.
 The organization vowed to initiate the rally annually to mobilize student participation and positive activism.